But when it comes to British cuisine, you might be surprised at some of the incredibly tasty and warming traditional dishes from throughout the UK.

 The Great British Shepherd’s Pie – just another way of eating meat, potatoes and vegetables!

-Made by using minced meat, Shepherd’s Pie is usually made with beef whereas Cottage Pie uses lamb.
+Made by using minced meat, Shepherd’s Pie is usually made with lamb whereas Cottage Pie uses beef.
 A hearty, warming winter dish eaten by families throughout the UK, it’s both filling and incredibly flavorsome.

 Consisting of browned minced meat, carrots, peas, gravy, stock, mashed potatoes on top and grated cheese on top.
 It is then placed under the grill (broiler) to brown the top nice and crispy and then served with a big chunk of white bread.